-For unsuccessful applications, it is possible to submit a revised application at the preproposal stage of the following year's project grant round (if it still fits within the scheme's remit).
+For unsuccessful applications, it is possible to submit a revised application at the preproposal stage of the following year's project grant round (if it still fits within the scheme's remit or the preproposal stage of another grant scheme that it is eligible for).
 Resubmitted applications must be significantly different from the original application and incorporate changes based on the feedback provided during the review process.

-- Applicants are required to note in the declarations for the application that the proposal has previously been submitted to Parkinson's UK. - Applicants must specifically indicate within the research proposal what they have changed in response to the previous reviewers' comments.
+Applicants are required to note in the declarations for the application that the proposal has previously been submitted to Parkinson's UK. • Applicants must specifically include as an appendix an annotated version of the research proposal, showing where changes have been made, and a list of bullet points indicating the changes.